 (i) Investments are measured at fair value.

-(B) Revenue Recognition
+(C) Revenue Recognition

 Revenue is measured at the fair value of the consideration received or receivable.
 Amounts disclosed as revenue are net of returns, trade discount taxes and amounts collected on behalf of third parties.
-The Company recognises revenue when the amount of revenue can be reliably measured and it is probable that future economic benefits will flow to the company.
+The Company recognises revenue when the amount of revenue can be reliably measured and it is probable that future economic benefits will flow to the Company.

-(I) Sales
+a.
+Sales

 (i) Domestic sales are recognised when significant risks and rewards are transferred to the buyer as per the contractual terms or on dispatch where such dispatch coincides with transfer of significant risks and rewards to the buyer.